 - Explain significant chunks of evidence that promotes PPIs

 - Analyze data obtained by surveys and assessments to ascertain the benefits of using these interventions in practical life.

 What is CSV?

 Character Strengths and Virtues (CSV) was a compact handbook of the critical aspects of positive psychology, the active interventions, and bits of evidence promoting happiness as a scientifically attainable state of mind.

-Authors Seligman and Peterson (2004) argued that like the DSM or the ICD that encompass almost all aspects of psychopathologies, the CSV encircles all the tidbits of psychological well-being.
+Authors Peterson and Seligman (2004) argued that like the DSM or the ICD that encompass almost all aspects of psychopathologies, the CSV encircles all the tidbits of psychological wellbeing.